 It’s important to talk to your teen about driving safely.
 Here are some tips on how to talk to them and how you can help keep them safe while still allowing freedom.

-Explain the responsibility comes with a driver’s license: Not only are they responsible for their own safety, but they are responsible for the safety of their passengers, other drivers on the road, pedestrians and cyclists, and the physical condition of the car as well.
+- Explain the responsibility that comes with a driver’s license: Not only are they responsible for their own safety, but they are responsible for the safety of their passengers, other drivers on the road, pedestrians and cyclists, and the physical condition of the car as well.

 - Set a good example: If you want your kids off their phones while they drive, stay off yours.
 If you want them wearing their seat belt, wear yours.
 They will follow your lead, especially when things are new and they don’t feel comfortable with driving.